jeffreykegler/hoonlint/misc/whitespace.md

 * A tall hoon is a **jogging hoon** if it contains an runechild that uses the jogging syntax.

-* A tall hoon is a **backdented hoon** if it contains a fixed number of gap-separated runechildren, and none of them follow the running, jogging or battery syntax.
+* A tall hoon is a **battery hoon** if it contains an runechild that uses the battery syntax.

-* SELGAP is a tall **irregular hoon**.
+* SELGAP is the only tall **irregular hoon**.
 (Most irregular hoons do not contain a gap.)

+* Ford, sail and udon hoon statements have specialized syntaxes, as described under "Details".

+* Udon (Unmarkdown) hoon statements have a specialized syntax.
+The whitespace convention of this document allows Udon statements, but does impose any restrictions on their whitespace format.

+* A tall hoon is a **basic syntax hoon** if it does not fall into any of the above, more complex, classes.

 # Top-level whitespace